camillarhodes/CIL_Sleeplearning/README.md

 ## Setting up dependencies

-After cloning the repository, you should pull the necessary git submodules using the command
+After cloning the repository, you should pull the necessary git submodules using the command:

 ```console
 $ git submodule update --init --recursive